viettelidc-provider/terraform-provider-vopencloud/docs/resources/compute_interface_attach_v2.md

 # vopencloud\_compute\_interface\_attach\_v2

-Attaches a Network Interface (a Port) to an Instance using the ViettelIdc Compute (Nova) v2 API.
+Attaches a Network Interface (a Port) to an Instance using the VOpenCloud Compute (Nova) v2 API.

 ## Example Usage